dgraph-io/dgraph-docs/content/dgraph-overview.md

 [Dgraph Cloud](https://dgraph.io/cloud) extends the capabilities of Slash GraphQL to meet the heavy workloads and other needs of enterprise customers.
-With Dgraph Cloud, you get dedicated cluster instances, high availability, and the choice of running in your own virtual private cloud (VPC).
-You can also run Dgraph Cloud in a bring your own Kubernetes (BYOK) environment.
+With Dgraph Cloud, you get dedicated cluster instances, high availability, and the option to run Dgraph in your own virtual private cloud (VPC) or bring your own Kubernetes (BYOK) environment.

 ## Glossary of Dgraph and GraphQL terms